CSCfi/csc-user-guide/docs/apps/tensorflow.md

 If you find that some package is missing, you can often install it yourself with `pip install --user`.

-If you think that some important TensorFlow-related package should be included in the module provided by CSC, you can send an email to <servicedesk@csc.fi>.
+If you think that some important TensorFlow-related package should be included in a module provided by CSC, you can send an email to <servicedesk@csc.fi>.

 ## License